Parse dataset path into group and dataset components

 ycoef <- bdSolve(YQR, v)

-# Add feature names
+# Assign feature names to coefficients

-rownames(xcoef) <- as.matrix(x_names)
+rownames(xcoef) <- as.matrix(x.names)

-rownames(ycoef) <- as.matrix(y_names)
+rownames(ycoef) <- as.matrix(y.names)

-# Save canonical coefficients to HDF5
+# Store coefficients in HDF5

 bdCreate_hdf5_matrix(